huchi57/Memo/Notes/20250430_UploadGameToSteam.md

 ## Depot
 A collection of files Steam deliver to devices.

-Usually only have 1 Depot that contains the latest version of the game.
+Usually only one Depot that contains the latest version of the game is needed.

 We can decide which players have access to which Depots.

 ### Situations for more Depots:
 - **Multiple Platforms:** One Depot for Windows version, one Depot for Mac version...